skyl/bonsai/index.md

 One Bonsai is a philosophy for maximizing software development productivity.
-One Bonsai is a collection of principles and practices that will help you maximize your team's productivity to create the best possible software you can as quickly as possible while maintain joy, passion and inspiration.
+One Bonsai is a collection of principles and practices that will help you maximize your team's productivity to create the best possible software you can as quickly as possible while maintaining joy, passion and inspiration.